n303p4/kitsuchan-2/CONTRIBUTING.md

   unless you have a good enough reason for it.
 * Kitsuchan has a number of helper functions under the `k2.helpers` module.
 Use it when applicable, but try not to abuse it too heavily.
-* Your contributions must get an A grade on CodeClimate.
 * If you're unsure of how to do something, look around at the code, or ask!